Native American Facts For Kids was written for young people learning about the Pueblo Indian

 Pueblo hunters used bows and arrows.
 In war, Pueblo men fired their bows or fought with

 spears and war clubs.
-Here is a website with pictures of Indian weapons.
+Here is some more information on the

 Pueblo tools included wooden hoes and rakes for farming, spindles and looms for weaving cotton (and later wool), and pump